-Justin Culbertson is a staff attorney at our Phoenix office.
+Justin Culbertson is an associate at our Phoenix office.
 He practices intellectual property law, with emphasis on patent portfolio growth, strategy, and management in the chemistry, pharmaceutical, and biotechnology fields.

 While in law school at the University of Illinois, Justin worked as an organic chemistry professor at Parkland College and participated in a mortgage foreclosure clinic helping families retain their homes in foreclosure.